 Festival SPASM (October 17–26, 2019)

 SPASM Festival is the annual short film event that offers original content and exciting cinema experience.
 During ten days movie fans can enjoy unusual cinema genres and exclusive entertainment.
 The opening night starts with a Kabaret event followed by eight short films from Quebec directors, all of them handpicked premieres.
 Horror, science fiction, and merely strange and out of the ordinary films in French, English and Spanish will make sure you'll stay in the Halloween spirit.
 The SPASM runs in various venues across Montreal like Threatre Plaza and Club Soda.
 The festival ends with a massive Halloween party.

 Malefycia (October 11–November 2, 2019)

 Malefycia is one of the genuinely terrifying Montreal Halloween experiences.
-Part a haunted house, part interactive theatre, Malefycia uses custom-built scenarios with professional actors and settings.
-Actors are interacting with the audience.
-Face your worst nightmares during one hour that you'll definitely remember for a long time.
+Part haunted house, part interactive theatre, Malefycia uses custom-built scenarios with professional actors and settings.
+Actors interact with the audience.
+Face your worst nightmares for one hour that you'll definitely remember for a long time.
 Guests have to sign a waiver to access the horror site.
-Guests also wear thematic clothes so as not to dirty their own.
+Guests also wear thematic clothes to not dirty their own.
 The 2019 edition (Malefycia Verset 5) is held in the former Drugstore at 1366 Sainte-Catherine Street East, Montreal.

 Marche des Zombies de Montréal / Zombie Walk (not happening in 2019)